yoki1234/yoki1234/README.md

 <h2 align="center">
-The materials I used for studies:
+The materials I used for studies 👨‍💻
 </h2>